ess

 Source code in red/ess.py

-Compute the effective sample size of a time series by dividing the total number of samples by the statistical inefficiency, where the statistical inefficiency is calculated using the ratio of the lugsail replicated batch means and intra-run variance estimates.
+The effective sample size is computed by dividing the total number of samples by the statistical inefficiency, where the statistical inefficiency is calculated using the ratio of the lugsail replicated batch means and intra-run variance estimates.

 Parameters: